israelmuca/israelmuca.dev/content/blog/2019-03-01-hi-i-m-israel-and-this-is-my-corner-of-the-web.md

 ## Why is 42 the answer to life... the universe... everything?
 Regardless of what many people claim, Douglas Adams once claimed in a quite nonchalant way in an interview:
 _"The answer to this is very simple,"_ Adams said. _"It was a joke.
 It had to be a number, an ordinary, smallish number, and I chose that one.
 Binary representations, base 13, Tibetan monks are all complete nonsense.
 I sat on my desk, stared in to the garden and thought 42 will do.
 I typed it out.
 End of story."_
+So much for all the crazy hypothesis.

 ## Closure
 So there's that!
 My first few articles will all be WebDev related, with the first one being a little something about the JAMstack, Netlify and Nuxt.js, which are the backbone of this blog.